PostHog/posthog.com/contents/blog/is-google-analytics-hipaa-compliant.md

 While there are lots options out there, we think **PostHog is the most HIPAA-compliant product analytics platform** out there.

-Unlike third-party analytics options like Mixpanel or Amplitude, **PostHog is the only comprehensive product analytics suite you can self-host** on your own infrastructure.
+Unlike third-party analytics options like Mixpanel or Amplitude, **PostHog is the only comprehensive product analytics platform you can self-host** on your own infrastructure.

 This is important because: